Ebdruplab/ebdruplab.github.io/content/posts/01-ansible/ansible-helpers/Better_Ansible_Code.md

 ## Core concepts

 ### Ansible Helper script
-see [Ansible Helper Scripts](../../../posts/01-ansible/ansible_scripts/Ansible_helper_scripts.md) for a custom script on how I will init a Ansible Repository.
+See [Ansible Helper Scripts](https://ebdruplab.dk/posts/01-ansible/ansible_scripts/ansible/) for a custom script on how I will init a Ansible Repository.

 ### Playbook Execution order